Digital-Shane/jellyfin-on-macos/README.md

 A few updates are required in the startup script to support our monitoring tools.

 1. Open the startup script in the `ScriptEditor`.
-2. After launching Jellyfin, launch `jelly-metrics` using the same trick as caddy to disown the process.
+2. After launching Jellyfin, launch `jelly-metrics`.
+In this block of code I launch a terminal to nohup launch `jelly-metrics`.
+This is required for the process to be properly disconnected from the script's ownership.
+   For some odd reason, `do shell script` **is not sufficient** and will result in `jelly-metrics` exiting when the startup script terminates.
+Launching a terminal to run the nohup command gets around this issue.
 Skip this step If you opted to not use jelly metrics.
    ```applescript
    -- Launch the jelly-metrics metrics exporter